-Gareth has had to give up many of the things he loved because of his MS. He was a builder, but his MS was causing him to have accidents on site and so it was unsafe for him to continue.
+Gareth has had to give up many of the things he loved because of his multiple sclerosis.
+He was a builder, but his MS was causing him to have accidents on site and so it was unsafe for him to continue.
 He was also a keen footballer but had to stop playing that too.

-But thanks to the support and guidance he has received from the Centre, he has been able to keep motivated, stay independent and keep doing some of the other things that are so important to him and his family.
+But thanks to the support and guidance he has received from the Chilterns MS Centre, he has been able to keep motivated, stay independent and keep doing some of the other things that are so important to him and his family.

 This is Gareth’s story.

 “I used to be an active footballer, but my legs started to not do the things they should and I was getting pins and needles down my back every time I bent my head down.
 That’s when I was diagnosed with MS.